Raytheon wins U.S. Navy radar deal worth up to $1.6 billion

 WASHINGTON The U.S. Navy on Thursday awarded Raytheon Co (RTN.N) a contract valued at up to $1.6 billion to design a next-generation air and missile defense radar for use on Arleigh Burke destroyers starting in 2016.

-Raytheon beat out Lockheed Martin Corp (LMT.N) and Northrop Grumman Corp (NOC.N) to build the new radar for the Aegis combat system.
+Raytheon beat out Lockheed Martin Corp (LMT.N) and Northrop Grumman Corp (NOC.N) to build a new radar for the Aegis combat system.

 Under the contract, Raytheon will build and test the new air and missile defense radar (AMDR) that will integrate with the existing AN/SPQ-9B X-band radar.